iotile/coretools/doc/source/tutorials/sensor-graph-statements.rst

 ##############

 When blocks let you conditionally trigger statements to happen only when a user is connected to a device.
-They can contains on blocks and every blocks, which can in turn contain statements::
+They can contain on blocks and every blocks, which can in turn contain statements::

     when connected to <slot id>